blueag8/Photography_Website/README.md

 # UX
 **External User Story**

- Discover and purchase photographs from a particular photographer.
+ Discover and purchase photographs from a professional photographer.

 **Site Owners Potential**